Flattened image of a blue globe on vertical on glass with illuminated transit lines.

 International Commercial Terms, or Incoterms®, are a series of defined commercial terms published by the International Chamber of Commerce and intended to communicate the tasks, costs, and risks associated with the international sale and transport of goods.

-The original Incoterms rules set in 1936 were divided into four categories, whereas the 2010 update simplifies the list by separating the eleven terms into two categories: rules for any mode of transport, and rules for sea and inland waterway transport.
+The original Incoterms rules set in 1936 were divided into four categories.
+In contrast, the 2010 update simplifies the list by separating the eleven terms into two categories: rules for any mode of transport and for sea and inland waterway transport.
 The latest Incoterms Rules 2020 was released in January with updates and new rules.

 Incoterms 2020 rules for freight transportation can be found here: